dirtybrie/stringbean/README.md

-This is a random string generator, it is geared towards an aid for aircrack-ng dictionary attacks for hotspots with default generated passwords. the success rate I've had is about 34.22% on 82 ATT&T Hotspots, I sh*t you not.
+This is a random string generator, it is geared towards an aid for aircrack-ng dictionary attacks for hotspots with default generated passwords.
+I cracked 32 out of 81 Hotspots, I sh*t you not.
 However the actual odds are very, very, VERY devestating for us.
+(and yes I had permission to do so)

 Hotspots, modems and routers a lot of the time come with a default password that consists of Characters(uppercase & lowercase) and Numbers only. people tend to not